AdeeLGondaL/AdeeLGondaL/README.md

-- 👋 Hi, I’m @AdeeLGondaL
+- 👋 Hi, I’m Adeel Ahmed
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity and Blender
+- 🌱 I’m currently learning Unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...